156 Get File Details

 Tips and Best Practices

 • Project GUID vs File GUID.
-The Project GUID identifies the BIM 360/ACC project; the File GUID identifies this specific file within that project.
-Both are needed for API access.
+The Project GUID identifies the Autodesk Construction Cloud project (hub).
+The File GUID identifies this specific Revit file.
+Both are required for programmatic access via the APS (Autodesk Platform Services) API.

-• Include in project handover docs.
-Recording the Project GUID and File GUIDs at handover gives future teams a reliable reference even if folder structures change.
+• Run before migration or handover.
+Record the Project GUID and File GUIDs before moving files so future teams can locate the originals even if folder structures change.

 Common Use Cases

-API and automation development — Copy the C4R Path Name to get a working example of the GUID-based path format required for programmatic file access via the Revit API or Autodesk Platform Services.
+Revit API and APS development — Copy the C4R Path Name directly into API code as a working example of the GUID-based path format required for cloud file operations.
+Saves time manually constructing the path from portal URL components.

-Version compatibility checking — Confirm the Revit version a file was last saved in before sharing with team members or consultants, to avoid "file saved in newer version" errors.
+Version compatibility checking — Check the Revit Version field before sending a file to consultants or uploading to a shared platform, to avoid "file was saved in a newer version" errors on receipt.

-Support requests — When logging a support ticket about a cloud file, run the tool and paste the full output.
-It gives support staff everything they need to identify the file without any back-and-forth.
+Support and troubleshooting — When raising a ticket with Kiwi Codes or Autodesk support for a cloud file issue, run the tool and paste the full output.
+It gives support staff everything needed to identify the exact file without back-and-forth.

-Migration audit — Run the tool before and after migrating files between BIM 360 projects.
-Compare the outputs to confirm paths and GUIDs have updated correctly.
+Migration audit — Run before and after migrating files between BIM 360 projects or reorganising folder structures.
+Compare outputs to confirm the new paths and GUIDs are correct and nothing was detached during the move.

 Troubleshooting